crymall/chessy/README.md

 To play, [clone the repo](https://help.github.com/articles/cloning-a-repository/) or, in the upper-right under "clone or download," download Chessy and unzip it into the directory of your choice.

 Ensure you have [Ruby](https://www.ruby-lang.org/en/) installed, and in the terminal, [navigate to the correct directory](https://askubuntu.com/questions/520778/how-can-i-change-directories-in-the-terminal).
+First, type:

+`gem install colorize`

+This ensures your terminal has a full suite of colors for your pieces and board.
-Then type:
+Then, type:

 `ruby display.rb`